Anderson-Lai/ib-notes/slchemistry/equations.md

 ppm = mg (solute) / kg (total)  or mg / dm^3

 general formula = solute / total where total is in a unit 1,000,000 (for ppm) or 1,000,000,000 (for ppb) times bigger than the solute

+## Molar Volume
+n = V (volume) / v (molar volume)

+v is a constant at STP
+v = 22.7 dm^3 / mol

+## Boyles Law
+P is inversely proportional to V (assume temperature and moles are constant)

+P1V1 = P2V2

+## Charles Law
+V is proportional to T (assuming pressure and moles are constant)

+V1/T1 = V2/T2

+## Guy - Lussac's Law
+P is proportional to T (assuming volume and moles are constant)

+P1/T1 = P2/T2

+## Combined Gas Law
+assuming moles is constant

+P1V1 / T1 = P2V2 / T2

+## Ideal Gas Law
+pV = nRT

+R is a gas constant = 8.31 J/(K (kelvin) \* mol)
+p is pressure in kPa
+T is pressured in Kelvin
+V is volume in dm^3
+n is moles in moles

+if all the units match, they can be safely canceled out